Ricve/ScriptDemo/README.md

 # ScriptDemo
+It's a repositories for saving some my JavaScript Demos.

-Some JavaScript Demos for Tampermonkey,auto js and so on.
+These JavaScript codes mostly used for Tampermonkey,auto js and so on.